-- If [f1:Wi-Fi/NFC] is set to [Enable], image transfer with an Eye-Fi card is not possible. - Even if [Eye-Fi trans.] is set to [Disable], it may still transmit a signal.
+- If [ 1:Wi-Fi/NFC] is set to [Enable], image transfer with an Eye-Fi card is not possible. - information.
+Turn the camera's power switch off and on again. - Even if [Eye-Fi trans.] is set to [Disable], it may still transmit a signal.
 In hospitals, airports, and other places where wireless transmissions are prohibited, remove the Eye-Fi card from the camera. - If the image transfer does not function, check the Eye-Fi card and computer settings.
-For details, refer to the card's instruction manual. - Depending on the wireless LAN's connection conditions, the image transfer may take longer or it may be interrupted. - The Eye-Fi card may become hot as it transmits. - The battery power will be consumed faster. - During the image transfer, auto power off will not take effect.
+For details, refer to the card's instruction manual. - Depending on the wireless LAN's connection conditions, the image transfer may take longer or it may be interrupted. - The Eye-Fi card may become hot as it transmits. - The battery power will be consumed faster. - During the image transfer, auto power off will not take effect. - If you insert a wireless LAN card other than an Eye-Fi card, [Eye-Fi settings] will not appear.
+Also, the transmission status icon < ₹> will not appear.